k-abai/Abai-Mag/README.md

 print(result)
 ```

-The utilities in `rplot.py` and `Valtest.py` offer additional ways to visualise or validate model output.
+The utilities in `rplot.py` and `valtest.py` offer additional ways to visualise or validate model output.

 ## Data Visualisation

-Use `rplot.py` to explore the magnetopause crossings in your dataset:

-* **3D scatter** &ndash; plot the predicted magnetopause points in three dimensions to check how they cluster in space.
+Use `rplot.py` to explore the magnetopause crossings in your dataset by plotting the predicted magnetopause points in three dimensions to check how they cluster in space.

-* **Radius vs Bz** &ndash; create a scatter of radius (`r`) against the z component of the magnetic field (`Bz`) where the third axis encodes the frequency of observations.
-Viewed from above this appears as a heat map.
-Southward `Bz` allows solar wind to enter the magnetosphere and typically reduces the radius.
-* Simple histograms of `r`, `Bz` and dynamic pressure (`pdyn`) reveal their most common values.
+* Simple histograms of `r_hist.py`, `Bz_hist.py` and dynamic pressure (`pdyn_hist.py`) reveal their most common values.

-These plots show that most radii fall between 0&nbsp;and&nbsp;5&nbsp;RE while `Bz` usually lies within roughly ±10&nbsp;nT.
-With more labelled crossings the model can be trained on a larger set and the validation loss (about 2.8&nbsp;RE with the sample data) generally improves.
+These plots show that most radii fall between 0 and 5 RE while `Bz` usually lies within roughly ±10 nT, and pdyn concentrates around 3 nPa.
+With more labelled crossings the model can be trained on a larger set and the validation loss (about 2.8 RE with the sample data) generally improves.

 ## Synthetic Magnetopause